Non-Violent Communication

 Thinking based on “Who deserves what” blocks compassionate communication.

-Most of us grew up speaking a language that encourages us to label, compare, demand, and pronounce judgments rather than to be aware of what we are feeling and needing.
+Most of us grew up speaking a language that encourages us to label, compare, demand, and pronounce judgements rather than to be aware of what we are feeling and needing.

 Four Components of NVC: Self-expression